betomoedano/livestore-workshop-app/README.md

    EXPO_PUBLIC_LIVESTORE_SYNC_URL=http://localhost:8787
    ```

-4. Set up the Cloudflare D1 database for the sync backend:
+4. Set up the Cloudflare D1 database for the sync backend: (OPTIONAL - You can do this in localhost)

    ```bash
    cd packages/sync-backend